Michel Bussi: Career

 In January 2012, his novel Un avion sans elle ("After the Crash"), his first work to be set outside of Normandy, was published by Presses de la Cité.
 The critic Gérald Collard called it the thriller of the year.
 In its first year of publication it was awarded the Maison de la Presse award, the Popular Novel Award and Best French-language Detective Novel (at Montigny-Les-Cormeilles).
 Within months of release, it had sold 500,000 copies in France and has since sold over one million copies.
 It has been sold in translation in 34 countries worldwide including Spain, Germany, Italy, Russia, Poland, Bulgaria, Hungary, Japan, Korea, Lithuania, Portugal, Taiwan, United Kingdom, Israel, Brazil, Czech Republic, Slovakia, Norway, Greece, Turkey, Netherlands, Vietnam, Latvia, Romania and Serbia.
 From September 2013, it was serialised daily in l'Est Républicain for over 200 days.
 A four episode TV adaptation will be broadcast in 2019 on M6.
 In March 2013, La Cité published Michel Bussi's seventh novel, Ne lâche pas ma main ("Don't Let Go of My Hand").
 The novel takes place on the tropical island of Réunion and revolves around a woman who disappears from her hotel room.
 Her husband, suspected of her murder, runs away with their daughter, and is pursued by the police.
 The novel was a finalist for the 2012 Relay Travellers' Award for May 2012, a finalist for the Grand Prix for Detective Fiction and won the 2013 Island Novel Award.
 In 2014, it was released in paperback by Pocket.
 A TV adaptation for TF1 is in production.
 In 2013, Bussi was the eighth bestselling French author, selling 478,800 books.

 In May 2014, La Cité published his eighth novel, N'oublier jamais ("Never forget").
 In 2014, Bussi was the fifth bestselling French author, selling 843,000 books.
 In 2015, his novel Maman a tort ("Mother is Wrong") was published.
 In May 2018, a 6 episode TV adaptation was broadcast on France 2.
 In 2015, Bussi was the third bestselling French author, selling over 1 million books.

 In 2016, Bussi was the second bestselling French author, selling 1,135,300 books.
 In 2017, he was the third bestselling French author, selling 931,000 books.
 In 2018, he was the second bestselling French author, selling 975,800 books.
+In 2020, he was the third bestselling French author, selling 815,003 books.
+In 2021, he was the fourth best-selling French author, selling 721,000 books.
+In 2024, he was the tenth bestselling French author, selling 525,478 books.